 In 2021, I also took on the role of Assistant Director and Business Manager for the two-time award-winning Unforgettable Big Band based in York, Pennsylvania since 2000.
 My work there involves directing musical programming, managing business operations, and expanding our presence at cultural events across the Mid-Atlantic region.
 This has been a rewarding way to blend my passion for music with my experience in business and leadership.

 Across the Southcentral PA music community, I've become well-known for these efforts.
 I'm a multi-instrumentalist who often subs in with other groups, and I'm recognized for my ability to handle the business and marketing side of a band.
-From managing logistics and finances to creating a strong social media presence that draws in bigger audiences and secures more gigs, I'm known for bringing a unique blend of musical and business acumen to the table.
+From managing logistics and finances to creating a strong social media presence that draws in bigger audiences and secures more gigs, I bring a unique blend of musical and business acumen to the table.